 Pre-trip vehicle inspections mean that your drivers are checking over their tow trucks before they head out on their jobs.
 This allows them to catch any problems with the vehicle before they hit the road.
 If there’s a system for pre-trip vehicle inspections and everything is logged and documented, you and your drivers can keep an eye on your trucks.
 You can get any issues fixed and repaired before letting the tow truck back on the road.

 7. Get the tow truck insurance you need to protect your business.

 Having the right insurance coverage for your towing business can make all the difference in the world if you ever face a claim or if one of your drivers gets into a tow truck accident.
 There are many types of coverage of there for towing companies.
 From auto liability insurance to physical damage insurance, it’s important that you have the right coverage and the right amount of insurance to fully protect your business.

 If you’re not quite sure what coverages you need for your towing business, our team would be happy to help you find the tow truck insurance that’s right for you.
-Just fill out our online form or give us a call to get in touch with one of our towing insurance experts.
+Just fill out our online form or give us a call to get in touch with one of our towing insurance professionals.

 And if you want to save money on your tow truck insurance, we can help.
-Our tow truck insurance experts can help you shop for the best coverage at the best rate.
+Our tow truck insurance professionals can help you shop for the best coverage at the best rate.
 We know that tow truck insurance is complicated, which is why we do everything we can to make it as easy as possible.
 Get started with your tow truck insurance quote by filling out our online form or calling us today.